.▄▄▄ · ▄ ▄ ▪ • ▄ · ▄ ▄· ▄▄

 GNU-Stow

 GNU Stow is a really nice piece of software that does not get enough attention.
-It's also getting up there in years, with its initial release in 2001 it's had enough eyes on it that it will work for my use case.
+It's also getting up there in years, with its initial release in 2001 it's had enough eyes on it that I trust it will work well for this use case.

-This works quite well within git, where we can archive our stow configuration, but also because our configuration files are symlinks, whenever we change any of our configuration files (since they are symlinks), we can see all the changes as git changes natively and commit them without extra fuss!
+This works quite well within git, where we can archive our stow configuration, but also because our configuration files are symlinks, whenever we change any of our configuration files, we will view all the changes as git changes natively and commit them without extra fuss!

 Tangent time!

 I was lucky enough to start using linux around Canonical's Precise Pangolin (12.04) release.
 If you ask me it was the perfect time to get serious because I was so late to the game.
-A ton of the bullshit was solved by smarter people than me.
+A ton of the bullshit was solved by smarter people than me when I got hands on.
 I could reasonably start learning with things that were in a functional state.

 Many of my future co-workers and co-horts would wax on about the nightmarish ages of old, and how easy I had it in comparison.
-Some of the more notable examples:
+Some of my favorite examples:

-- Buying a new laptop after fighting with ndiswrapper and a random broadcom nic longer than the cost of hours lost to it not working.
+• Buying a new laptop after fighting with ndiswrapper and a random broadcom nic after the cost of hours to fix it outweighed a whole new computer.

-- Buying an nvidia graphics card and having to have a seperate windows machine to install the driver on, copying the needed files back to linux and running the "NVIDIA X Server Settings" gui to get a wildly inconsistent kernel interface to a busted driver so the nvidia module compilation would fail and you would have to spend weeks old manually compiled kernels waiting for upstream fixes.
+• Buying an nvidia graphics card and having to have a seperate windows machine to install the driver on, then copying the needed files back to linux and running the "NVIDIA X Server Settings" gui to get a wildly inconsistent kernel interface to a busted driver so the nvidia module compilation would fail.
+So you would have to spend weeks old manually compiled kernels waiting for upstream fixes.

-To be fair, I rarely get to use SIMD as much as I'd like.
-I hardly get to use compiled languages as much as I'd like.
+To be fair, I rarely get to use SIMD as much as I'd like to.
+I hardly get to use compiled languages as much as I'd like to.
 But I've never been told by the guy who made my operating system that I should be retroactively aborted for using an enumerable for a system call read.
-If that did happen I have a feeling I would probably just install windows and get a job in finance or something and get laid regularly idk.
+If that did happen, I have a strong feeling I would probably just install windows and get a job in finance or something and get laid regularly... idk.

-People in those positions don't often praise the progress we have made, we don't often tell the stories where a bunch of people got together and cleaned up an utter shit-fest and left us with a better strategy.
+People in those positions don't often praise the progress we have made in spite of this, we don't often tell the stories where a bunch of people got together and cleaned up an utter shit-fest and left us with a better strategy.

 Think of this, how many common places exist for executables?